lift-project/lift/TUTORIAL-SPATIAL.md

 1. Find `MapAccumSeq` by pressing Shift twice and typing its name.
 2. In `MapAccumSeq` source file (`src/main/backends/spatial/accel/ir/pattern/MapAccumSeq.scala`), find `case class MapAccumSeq`.
 3. Add the new file `MapAccumRightSeq` besides `MapAccumSeq`.
-Implement it.
+Implement the new primitive.
 4. Take a look at `src/main/backends/spatial/accel/AccelCompiler` (`Shift-Shift -> "AccelCompiler"`).
 These are all compiler passes (components) that will require your attention.
 5. Right-click on `MapAccumSeq` class name, and click `Find Usages`.
 This will show you all files where the class is used.
- (If you do the same of the singleton object `MapAccumSeq` in the same file, you'll find which tests apply `MapAccumSeq`).
+ (If you do the same with the singleton object `MapAccumSeq` in the same file, you'll find which tests apply `MapAccumSeq`).
-6. Make sure all compiler components that operate on `MapAccumSeq`, also handle your new `MapAccumSeq`.
+6. Make sure that all compiler components that operate on `MapAccumSeq` also handle your new `MapAccumRightSeq` by adding new functionality where necessary.
 7. **Hint:** Once you get to the code generator `AccelGenerator`, you might realise that you need the loop that you generate for `MapAccumRightSeq` to have its counter decrease on each step.
-For that to happen, go back to your new `MapAccumRightSeq` and change the way the singleton object `MapAccumRightSeq` initialises `loopVar`.
+For that to happen, go back to your new `MapAccumRightSeq` and change the way the singleton object `MapAccumRightSeq` initialises `loopVar` -- the loop counter variable.
+    1. Find where `PosVar` is used.
+Take a look at the definition of the `PosVar` singleton object by right-clicking, choosing `Go to` -> `GoTo` -> `apply()` method.
+    2. See how ranges are defined and used.
+    3. In `MapAccumRightSeq` initialisation of `loopVar`, replace the factory `PosVar` with instantiation of a new `Var` instance with an appropriate range.

 At this point, you should have implemented everything the backend needs.
 Now, add a test example to make sure the generated code is correct.